safiyenarman/DSA210-Project/README.md

   - To quantify the impact of SDG progress on happiness ranks.
 - **Methods:**
   - Linear regression to model the relationship between SDG ranks and happiness ranks.
-  - Multiple regression to control for potential confounding factors such as GDP per capita and regional effects.

 ### 5. Reporting and Insights
 - **Key Findings:**